How to Pack for Your Interstate Move

 17. Get rid of what you don’t need

 Moving house is a good time to declutter your household.
 Don’t pack anything that will only take up your time and packing space.
-Donate, sell or give away all the items you don’t need before moving to a new house.
+Donate, sell, or give away all the items you don’t need before moving to a new house.

 18. Create a to-do list

 It’s easy to lose track of work when dealing with so many boxes and items.
-Organise your packing process by creating a checklist or a to-do list.
+Organise your packing process by creating a moving checklist or a to-do list.
 Cross off one entry at a time; otherwise, you might get overwhelmed.

 19. Pack one room at a time